GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Discussion

 Observing TOI-5205b at redder wavelengths would also mitigate the impact of TLS on the spectra \citep{Seager2024}.
 Observations of a warm Jupiter with MIRI may provide valuable constraints on the presence of more complex hydrocarbons \citep[e.g.,][]{Gasman2022}, microphysical cloud models \citep[e.g.,][]{Kiefer2024}, additional nitrogen chemistry \citep{Welbanks2024}, and additional haze precursors \citep[e.g.,][]{Mukherjee2024}.
 We note that the data obtained from this GEMS JWST survey are exclusively transmission spectra.
-TOI-5205b is a favorable target for emission spectroscopy \citep{kanodia_toi-5205b_2023} which may provide additional constraints on the atmospheric chemistry \citep{Mukherjee2024} while having minimal effects from stellar activity.
+TOI-5205b is a favorable target for emission spectroscopy \citep{kanodia_toi-5205b_2023} which may provide additional constraints on the atmospheric chemistry \citep{Mukherjee2024} while significantly decreasing the impact of stellar activity \citep[e.g.,][]{Seager2024}.
+As part of cycle 4, JWST \citep[GO 7683;][]{2025jwst.prop.7683K} will perform emission spectroscopy of TOI-5205b using MIRI-LRS to confirm or refute (i) the fidelity of the TLS treatment in this work, (ii) the water abundance, and (iii) the apparent low atmospheric metallicity and super-solar C/O ratio.
+GO 7683 will serve to empirically calibrate the suitability of various assumptions for the stellar contamination and surface heterogeneities in this work.